 Refi Originations and Acquisitions

-Refi originations are based on two components: the Mortgage Application Component (or MAC) and the Loan-level Liquidation Component (or LLC).
+Refi originations are based on two components: the Mortgage Application Component (MAC) and the Loan-level Liquidation Component (LLC).
 The MAC forecasts the first two months of refi originations based on incoming data from MBA.
 The LLC uses the SFM’s predictions of refi liquidations (e.g. rate-sensitive liquidations) combined with a recapture assumption to generate refi originations and acquisitions for all forecast periods after the second period.
 The LLC also contains a number of management assumptions and dials that are detailed below.

 Mortgage Application Component (MAC)